 Adopting a generalized domestic minimum tax does not depend on a country's overall stance toward GloBE.
 Instead, this is a policy choice available to any country, including Inclusive Framework members that do not adopt GloBE as well as countries that are not members of the Inclusive Framework.
-There are at least two rationales for this observation.
+There are at least two arguments to support this statement.
 First, every country is entitled to design its domestic income tax system, whether within the context of GloBE or not.
 Domestic rules that broadly correspond with international residence and source standards should be respected by other countries.
-Second, since the goal of GloBE generally is to mitigate BEPS and specifically is to ensure that large multinational groups incur an effective tax rate of 15% everywhere they operate, any form of non-discriminatory domestic reform that produces consistent results should be accepted regardless of the degree of technical alignment with GloBE as it is currently written.
-As such, a country generally should be free to adopt its own version of a domestic tax, according to its own domestic policy priorities.
-However, to achieve the highest level of certainty regarding the treatment of the domestic minimum tax by other countries in the context of GloBE, the domestic minimum tax will need to generally align with the parameters for a qualified domestic minimum tax.
-This means that the domestic minimum tax should, like a qualified version, at minimum:
+Second, since the goal of GloBE generally is to mitigate BEPS and specifically to ensure that large multinational groups incur an effective tax rate of 15% everywhere they operate, any form of non-discriminatory domestic reform that produces consistent results should be accepted.
+A country generally should be free to adopt its own version of a domestic tax, according to its own domestic policy priorities.